tytydraco/yessleep/out/Im_a_psychopath_a_drug_dealer_offered_to_make_me_normal.md

 I started to dread it.
 I wanted to search for that man and ask him to help me stay this way forever.
 I didn't want to lose my Elise; I didn't want to trick people again.
 I don't....
 I planned out everything; I'd ask Agatha to babysit Lee-Lee and I'd start searching for him.
 I checked the internet, but as I'd expected I found nothing useful.

 It was dawn by the time I finally shut down my computer.
 Lee-Lee woke up and hugged me, and I kissed her on her forehead.

 "Good morning kiddo.
-Want some butter and toast for breakfast?"She nodded and went on to get herself ready.
+Want some butter and toast for breakfast?"

+She nodded and went on to get herself ready.
 We both ate and I sent her to Agatha for a while.
 She was pretty understanding and told me that it was okay.
 I spent the whole day searching for him, but to no avail.

 I didn't want to be that way again.
 If my real self returns, then it will cause a lot more damage.
 I didn't have any other choice.
 I had to kill myself.

 The first thing that came to my mind was Elise...
 How will that kid go through this all over again?
 I want to stay with her, but I can't.
 This has to be done.
 It was 5 in the evening.
-I wrote my will, I left all my possessions to Elise, and I donated a substantial amount to charity.
+I wrote my will, I left all my possessions to Elise, and I left a substantial amount to charity.

 I can't let Lee-Lee look at my dead body in the apartment, nor could I face her now, even if I desperately want to.
 I drove to the ocean.
-I left my car unlocked and I went towards the ocean in a trance like state.
+I left my car unlocked and I went towards the ocean, spellbound.

 The sensation of grainy sand underneath my toes and the gentle wind that swept my hair seemed like it pleaded me to stop.
 I looked back at the vast city, and a sudden realization stuck with me: I wasted my whole life.